Define atheism :: Logical consistency

 Logic is a natural and useful intellectual tool for testing the consistency of our understanding of concepts and ideas, claims and assertions, hypotheses and theories, mathematics and philosophy, and many other subjects that require the use of logic that even includes casual day-to-day decision-making.

-Hereunder, we rely on the symbolic keymap (immediately above) to logically clarify the meanings of select vocabulary that is used in public discourse, philosophical debates, epistemological studies, etc. These particular words of interest are: atheism, anti-theism, and theism, all of which pertain to the subject of belief, and agnosticism and gnosticism, both of which pertain to the subject of knowledge.
+Hereunder, the symbolic keymap (above) is used in logically clarifying the meanings of select vocabulary that is used in public discourse, philosophical debates, epistemological studies, etc. These particular words of interest are: atheism, anti-theism, and theism, all of which pertain to the subject of belief.
+Also included, for a more complete perspective that is intended to resolve points of confusion that sometimes arise, are agnosticism and gnosticism, both of which pertain to the subject of knowledge.

 Excluded Middle, the principle of